wkoszek/sensorama/README.md

 which send a sensor data through the wireless channel.
 SensorTag from TI is an example of such a dongle.

-# Data encoding

-The Sensorama core must encompass slight differences in different cell phone designs and the number and type of different sensors.
-For example, some phones may have a humidity sensor, while others may not.
-Design should encompass this so that without application redesign, more feature rich phones can submit more data without causing a data from less featured phones to be invalidated.
-Type of a sensor should be thus included as a tag along with provided data, or a handshake protocol should be included as a way of discovering of what the format of transmitted data will be.

 # Data

 Sensors vary greatly in ways in which they submit data.
 For example, the